-In the hormone-charged atmosphere of Romeo and Juliet, it seems that pretty much everything is about sex.
-A boy and girl from warring families fall in love, and their relationship is marked by both intense chemistry and the constant threat of violence.
-Romeo and Juliet live in Verona, a city where the dirty jokes are constant, violence becomes eroticized, and even asking the time of day acquires a sexual connotation. ("The bawdy hand of the dial is now upon the prick of noon," quips Mercutio.)
-In this hyper-sexual atmosphere, it can be tempting to interpret the protagonists' young love as primarily physical.
-Their relationship, however, delineates a relationship between sex and love that eludes the stereotypes other characters try to project on them.
+Let's talk about sex.
+No, really: in the hormone-charged atmosphere of Romeo and Juliet, it seems that pretty much everything is about sex.
+Everything's a dirty joke, violence becomes eroticized, and even asking the time of day acquires a sexual connotation. ("The bawdy hand of the dial is now upon the prick of noon," quips Mercutio [4.1.99]) In this hyper-sexual atmosphere, it can be tempting to interpret the protagonists' young love as primarily physical.
+But—call us romantic—we think there's more to love that goes beyond just sex, even if no one else can see it.

-Mercutio's characterization of sex as violent or laughable shows that he is an enemy to love.
+Mercutio's characterization of sex as violent or comic shows that he doesn't believe in love.